Backup Timeline in DaVinci Resolve 18.5 (& Restore! 2023)

 Timeline Backup Vs Auto Save in DaVinci Resolve

-Autosave (also known as Live save) process will save every change you make.
+The Autosave (also known as Live save) process saves every change you make.
 It is an automatic process.

 In live save, you can’t go back to the older versions of your timeline or project; it is more of an incremental savings of the changes you make to your timelines in the project.